Deniskurs/ncaascraper/README.md

 When enabled, the vision verification feature:

 1. Captures screenshots of social media profiles
-2. Uses AI vision models to analyze profile images
+2. Uses AI vision models (gpt-4o) to analyze profile images
 3. Looks for visual evidence connecting the profile to the athlete
 4. Integrates visual analysis with text-based verification

+> **Note**: The vision verification feature now uses the gpt-4o model, which has built-in vision capabilities, replacing the deprecated gpt-4-vision-preview model.

 ## Best Practices